What Is Psoriasis?

 Pathogenesis

 Psoriasis is triggered as a result of certain autoimmune reactions, certain medications, and psychosomatic and hereditary factors.
 There is a series of changes that occur in the skin as a result of these triggers.
-Psoriasis is a T cell (cells responsible to cause an immune response in the body) mediated autoimmune disease.
+Psoriasis is a T cell (cells responsible for causing an immune response in the body) mediated autoimmune disease.
 As an immune response, these cells become hyperactive and multiply themselves after receiving the trigger.
 The inflammatory (redness, pain on the skin) process begins due to the production of cytokines, such as interferon and interleukins (substances secreted by the cells of the immune system), in the blood.
 The skin cells (epidermis) multiply rapidly and shed immature skin which is called scaling.

 Causes Of Psoriasis: